Smilegate Pangyo headquarters in Bundang-gu, Seongnam, Gyeonggi Province. /Courtesy of Smilegate

-Smilegate paid nearly 100 billion won in dividends to founder Kwon Hyuk-bin, chief vision officer (CVO), even as last year's revenue and profit both declined.
+Smilegate paid nearly 100 billion won in dividends to founder Kwon Hyuk-bin, chief vision officer (CVO), even as both sales and profit fell last year.

-The company is an unlisted firm wholly owned by CVO Kwon Hyuk-bin, so most of the dividends accrue to Kwon.
-Excluding the 2024 payout of 69.6 billion won, the dividends that went to Kwon last year came to 98.7 billion won.
+The company is an unlisted firm in which CVO Kwon Hyuk-bin holds 100% equity, so most of the dividends accrue to Kwon.
+Excluding the 69.6 billion won in 2024 dividends among this amount, the dividends that went to Kwon last year came to 98.7 billion won.

-This year, Smilegate merged its holding company and major subsidiaries to shift to a single corporate entity.
-It integrated Smilegate Entertainment, the developer of "CrossFire," and Smilegate RPG, the developer of "LOST ARK," among others, to simplify its governance structure and improve management efficiency.
+This year, Smilegate absorbed its holding company and major subsidiaries to shift to a single-corporation structure.
+It integrated Smilegate Entertainment, the developer of "Crossfire," and Smilegate RPG, the developer of "LOST ARK," to simplify its governance and improve management efficiency.

-In the industry, some interpret the restructuring and large dividends as preliminary steps with an eye toward a future initial public offering (IPO) or securing investment resources.
+In the industry, the restructuring and large dividends are also being interpreted as preliminary steps with an eye toward a future initial public offering (IPO) or securing investment funds.

 However, the company has not offered a separate position on future capital market plans or investment strategy.